-• Linux CentOS 7 (64-bit).
+• Linux CentOS/RHEL 7.6 to 7.9 (64-bit)

 Note: Other operating systems may work with Katana, but have not been fully tested.
 If you have any problems with a particular operating system, please contact our support team.

 Installing on Linux